coworkingteam/test/README.md

 - Project has configured `Prettier` which helps stick to rules of coding style.
 - Check the shortcuts for your `IDE` to run `Prettier` for current file

-## Deployment

-Every merge request which merged to `Staging` or `Prod` branches runs the deployment process to corresponding live environment